DRYING LUMBER: How to Prepare Wood Properly for Furniture Projects

 How to Dry Wood FAQs

-Q: How long does it really take for freshly sawn lumber to dry?
+How long does it really take for freshly sawn lumber to dry?

-A: Drying time depends on the thickness of lumber, the species and the conditions the wood is stored under.
+Drying time depends on the thickness of lumber, the species and the conditions the wood is stored under.
 Freshly cut lumber could have a moisture content as high as 30%.
 You need to get this down to 7% to 9% for use building indoor furniture.
 The old rule of thumb is 1 year of drying time for each inch of thickness, but you can certainly make successful drying happen much, much faster.
 A fan blowing on a pile of lumber with strips placed between each layer of boards for ventilation can easily cut drying time by 80% or more.

 This is my old, trusty moisture meter in action.
 The wood being tested above feels dry but is much too wet for indoor applications.

-A: If you’re building furniture from your rough-cut lumber, you should invest in a moisture meter.
+If you’re building furniture from your rough-cut lumber, you should invest in a moisture meter.
 This is an electronic device that tells you the moisture content of lumber at a glance.
 They’re inexpensive, effective and they take the guess work out of the equation.
 Aim for 7% to 9% moisture content, but there’s more to it than this.
 Wood can be dry on the surface, but too wet internally.
 This is why it makes sense to work with wood in stages.
-Cut and plane your wood so yeah piece is oversized, then let the pieces sit for a few days with a fan blowing on the pieces.
+Cut and plane your wood so each piece is oversized, then let the pieces sit for a few days with a fan blowing on the pieces.
 By giving your wood time to dry further after each cutting and planing step, you’ll go a long way to avoid the disappointment of parts that twist, warp and shrink after assembly.

-Q: How long does it take for wood to dry for outdoor projects like a deck or picnic table?
+How long does it take for wood to dry for outdoor projects like a deck or picnic table?

-A: Wood for outdoor applications doesn’t need to be nearly as dry as wood destined for indoor projects.
+Wood for outdoor applications doesn’t need to be nearly as dry as wood destined for indoor projects.
 Even wood that’s as wet as 20% moisture content can be used right away for outdoor building.
 If you buy “kiln dried” construction lumber you can use it right away.
 If you’ve had some pine or cedar cut for you at a sawmill, give the boards 2 months of drying time (under some kind of roof), and it’ll be dry enough to build outdoor projects with – no fan needed.

 VIDEO: Really Cheap Project Wood

-– Steve Maxwell
+Steve Maxwell